hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/22_THE_MAN.md

 leadership.
-We know how in Greece, Pericles, the leader of the people was generally reserved, while his opponent, though the leader of the Aristocratic party was always accessible to the general pubUc.
+We know how in Greece, Pericles, the leader of the people was generally reserved, while his opponent, though the leader of the Aristocratic party was always accessible to the general public.
-Mr. Tilak seems to have kept as his models, the Tri- bunes of the Roman history, and Uke them, his doors were open for all visitors at any time.
+Mr. Tilak seems to have kept as his models, the Tri- bunes of the Roman history, and like them, his doors were open for all visitors at any time.
 Infant de- mocracy is impatient of the restraints which method and economy of time should impose upon the people in